Craig Moore

 Craig Andrew Moore (born 12 December 1975) is an Australian former professional footballer who played as a centre-back.
 His 2006 FIFA World Cup profile describes him as being "tough-tackling and uncompromising but also calm and composed under pressure."

 Moore, born and raised in the western Sydney suburb of Doonside, where he attended Crawford Public School and Doonside High while playing for the Doonside Hawks Soccer Club, is best known for his two spells with Scottish Premier Division / Scottish Premier League club Rangers.
-Having graduated through their youth system, he made 252 appearances for the Glasgow based club from 1993 to 2005, punctuated with a season in England with Crystal Palace in the 1998–99 First Division.
-In his time at Rangers he became team captain and won numerous domestic league and cup honours, including making 44 appearances and scoring four goals in their 2002–03 Treble-winning season.
+Having graduated through their youth system, Moore made 252 appearances for the Glasgow based club from 1993 to 2005, punctuated with a season in England with Crystal Palace in the 1998–99 First Division.
+In his time at Rangers, he became team captain and won numerous domestic league and cup honours, including making 44 appearances and scoring four goals in their 2002–03 Treble-winning season.
+Moore became an important player at the centre of Rangers defence up until 2004 over two spells.

 After leaving Rangers on a free transfer in January 2005, Moore spent a half-season at German Bundesliga club Borussia Mönchengladbach, before moving to English Premier League club Newcastle United.
 Released by Newcastle after an injury hit two seasons, Moore returned to Australia signing with Queensland Roar (later renamed Brisbane Roar) in the Australian A-League, as their captain and Marquee player.
 After three seasons with the Roar, in January 2010 Moore moved to Greek Super League side AO Kavala, only to leave in March.

 In international football, Moore has made over 50 appearances for the Australia national team, including at the 2006 and 2010 World Cups in Germany and South Africa.
 Having made his debut in 1995, he has been Australia national team captain a number of times.

-Club career

-Rangers
+Early life

 Moore was born in Canterbury, New South Wales and raised in Doonside, New South Wales.
 He played junior football with Brisbane club North Star after his family relocated north when he was thirteen, before a scholarship with the Australian Institute of Sport.
-Moore joined Rangers youth system and became an important player at the centre of Rangers defence up until 2004 over two spells.

-Moore spent most of the 1998–99 season at Crystal Palace; despite being regarded as a success in London as the club fought relegation, he returned to Rangers after the South London club defaulted on transfer payments.

-Moore was the captain of the "Olyroos", the Australian Olympic Football Team at the 2004 Olympics at Athens, Greece, when they managed to reach the quarter-finals.
-However, his involvement angered Rangers manager Alex McLeish as it forced him to miss the start of the Scottish league season.
-As a result, Moore was stripped of the club captaincy and was forced to the fringes of the team.
+While progressing through the Australian Institute of Sport, Moore was friends with Mark Viduka, having known each other since they were teenagers.

+While making his way to become a professional footballer, Moore was taught and mentored by Eddie Thomson and was responsible for helping him play in the centre–back position, a position he played throughout his whole career.
+Manager Walter Smith agreed on playing Moore in the centre–back position, saying: "Centre half is his natural position, although I have used him mostly at full back and in midfield.
+He is mobile and clever, although his aggressive style of play tends to earn him more bookings than any of us would wish."

+Club career